xiaocainiaooo/room3/docs/testing.md

 **not** the same as the `Project Structure` dialog that will allow you to specify the SDK source path.
 You must use the "Module Settings" action as directed above.

+### Accessing FTL outputs

+When we run tests on Firebase Test Lab devices, we transfer the results and logcat output back to Android's test result infrastructure; however, FTL also captures screen recordings of the entire test run.

+To access these videos from the Android Test Investigate page for a failed test
+run:

+-   For the failing test, go to `Artifacts tab` in the Android Test Investigate page
+-   Disable `Hide empty folders` (if enabled) by clicking on it
+-   Under `Run artifacts`, click on "i" icon next to the test module to open the Information tab
+-   In the Information tab to the right, click on the link next to the `logs` property

+The full logcat output and screen recording are available from the `Devices` tab by clicking on the test device under `Device details` and using the `Logs` and `Video` tabs, respectively.

+Per-test logcat output and videos are available from the `Test cases` tab.

 ## Running unit and integration tests {#running}